-During the last years some of WWTP in Switzerland and Germany have been upgraded with ozone oxidation or/and activated carbon adsorption.
-While in an adsorptive process using PAC or GAC organic micropollutants are removed, ozonation will mainly transform them into -predominantly - unknown oxidation products with unknown toxicity (Joss et al. 2008; Stadler et al., 2012).
+Because ozonation has been considered a second promising technology in Europe during the last years, some of WWTPs in Switzerland and Germany have been upgraded with ozone oxidation or/and activated carbon adsorption (Barjenbruch et al. 2014; Stamm et al. 2015).
+While in an adsorptive process using PAC or GAC organic micropollutants are removed, oxidation processes like ozonation do not result in complete mineralization of micropollutants but in the formation of predominantly unknown transformation products (TP) with unknown toxicity.
+Additionally, inorganic by-product from oxidation will be formed (Joss et al. 2008; Stadler et al. 2012).

-One drawback is the fact that oxidation processes do not result in complete mineralization of micropollutants but in the formation of oxidation by-products (transformation products).
-In general the transformation products have low concentrations as well as insignificant estrogenic and antimicrobial activities compared to the parent compound (Hollender et al. 2009; Reungoat et al.

-2011).
-To further reduce transformation products biological post-filtration over activated carbon filtration or sand can be considered (Luo et al. 2014).
+In general, the TP have low concentrations as well as insignificant estrogenic and antimicrobial activities compared to the parent compound (Hollender et al. 2009; Reungoat et al. 2011).
+To further reduce TP, biological post-filtration over activated carbon or sand can be considered (Luo et al. 2014).

-Huber et al. (2005a) investigated the potential of chlorine dioxide (ClO2) for the oxidation of DCF and EE2 during water treatment (drinking water, groundwater and lake water; not wastewater) because ClO2 is also used as disinfection agent in water treatment.
-ClO2 is a stable free radical that reacts with micropollutants through a one electron transfer and is a highly selective oxidant with respect to specific functional groups like phenolic groups (Huber et al. 2005a).
-DCF (1 $\mu$ g/L) was readily oxidized with ClO2 in 30 min with a dose of 0.95-11.5 mg/L ClO2 but in lake water only after 60 min.
-EE2 (11 $\mu$ g/L) reacted very fast in less than 5 min with 0.1 mg/L ClO2 in groundwater.
+Huber et al. (2005b) investigated the potential of chlorine dioxide (ClO2) for the oxidation of DCF and EE2 during water treatment (drinking water, groundwater, and lake water; not wastewater).
+ClO2 is a stable free radical that reacts with micropollutants through a one-electron transfer and is a highly selective oxidant with respect to specific functional groups like phenolic groups (Huber et al. 2005b).
+DCF (1 μ g L-1) was readily oxidized with ClO2 in 30 min with a dose of 0.95-11.5 mg L-1 ClO2 but in lake water only after 60 min.
+EE2 (11 μ g L-1) reacted very fast in less than 5 min with 0.1 mg L-1 ClO2 in groundwater (Huber et al. 2005b).
 There are no studies available for WWTP effluents.

-EE2 and DCF degradation were studied under MnO2 or biogenic produced manganese oxides (BioMnOx) in a synthetic wastewater (Forrez et al. 2009, 2010) verifying removal of up to 80%.
-At neutral pH, the diclofenac oxidation with BioMnOx was 10-fold faster than with chemically produced MnO2.
-The main advantage of BioMnOx over chemical MnO2 is the ability of bacteria to reoxidize the formed Mn2+, which inhibits the oxidation of DCF.
-Diclofenac oxidation was proportional to the amount of BioMnOx dosed, and the pseudo first order rate constant k was 6-fold higher when pH was decreased from 6.8 to 6.2.
-The Mn2+ levels remained below the drinking water limit (0.05 mg L-1), thus indicating the efficient in situ microbiological regeneration of the oxidant.
+When the degradation of EE2 and DCF was studied under MnO_2 or biogenic produced manganese oxides (BioMnOx) in a synthetic wastewater (Forrez et al. 2009, 2010), removal of up to 80 % could be verified.
+At neutral pH, the diclofenac oxidation with BioMnOx was 10-fold faster than with chemically produced MnO_2 .
+The main advantage of BioMnOx over chemical MnO_2 is the ability of bacteria to reoxidize the formed Mn^{2+} , which inhibits the oxidation of DCF.
+Diclofenac oxidation was proportional to the amount of BioMnOx dosed, and the pseudo first-order rate constant k was 6-fold higher when pH was decreased from 6.8 to 6.2.
 These results combined with previous studies suggest the potential of BioMnOx for WWTP effluent polishing, but the technique is not yet used in technical scale.

-7. Advanced oxidation processes
+Advanced oxidation processes